At a Glance

 - New credit applications (10%): Hard credit inquiries, applications for multiple accounts in a short period; fewer is better

-How Debt Consolidation Can Help my Credit Score
+How Debt Consolidation Can Help Your Credit Score

 - A good or excellent credit score can land a lower interest rate plus 0% APR introductory period.